Are You Ready for Your HDR Delivery?

 To make sure it delivers the best quality HDR video signals, ATEN fully tested its True 4K Series with HDR to verify with absolute certainty that all products support the bandwidth required for HDR content as well as comprehensive EDID settings to ensure output capability.
 All products are also guaranteed to transmit complete InfoFrame Metadata, something that is especially important to enjoy the full visual benefits of dynamic HDR.

 ATEN's True 4K Series with HDR supports all the popular HDR formats on the market, including HDR10, Dolby Vision, and Hybrid Log Gamma (HLG), and both static and dynamic HDR.
 ATEN's products support up to 18Gbps bandwidth and HDCP2.2 to deliver high-performance signal extension, routing and distribution solutions for True 4K HDR video content.
-The series not only includes splitters and
+The series not only includes splitters and switches, but also matrix switches with a video wall processor, meaning that ATEN has a product for any of the various applications where you need the seamless delivery of HDR content at the best possible quality to wherever you require it.

 Discover more about ATEN's True 4K Series with HDR here: https://www.aten.com/global/en/product-landing-page/true-4k-hdr/